Specia-cipher/reconops-dashboard/README.md

 Key Features
 Secure Authentication: Complete user registration, login, and logout flows with secure password hashing.

+User Password Change: A secure workflow for users to update their passwords.

 Nmap Scan Engine: Perform Nmap scans on any domain or IP address.

 Customizable Scan Settings: Modify Nmap scan flags and timeouts from the settings page.